Ricardo Londoño: Early career

-Ricardo Londoño was born on 8 August 1949 in the Colombian city of Medellín.
+Londoño was born on 8 August 1949 in the Colombian city of Medellín.
 His racing career began in the Colombian Stock Car and Motorcycle Speed Championships.
 The extent of Londoño activities in this era of Colombia is rather obscure but several periodicals of that time indicate that he won many races in the country, allowing him to become the national champion in various categories in motorcycle and stock car racing in the 1970s.
 In his period, he was caught up in the centre of drug trafficking activity that was taking place in the outskirts of the Colombian capital Bogotá and met the drug lord Pablo Escobar for the first time.

 Londoño moved to North America in 1979 and took part in the 12 Hours of Sebring and the Daytona 250 Miles in the IMSA GT Championship.
 He shared Porsche 935 Turbo with John Gunn and George Garces in Sebring and failed to finish.
 Londoño used the same car to finish 18th in Daytona and placed 45th in the Drivers' Championship.
 In 1980, Londoño raced at Daytona alongside Mauricio de Narváez and Albert Naon and the trio came seventh overall and second in the GTO class.
 That same year, with finance from a car dealership in Cali, a sports equipment supplier and private partners, he partook in nine out of ten races of the Can-Am season with his own team, Londoño-Bridge Racing Team and drove a Lola T530.
 Londoño was competitive throughout the season and took six top ten finishes with a best result of fifth at Mosport Park.
 He accumulated five points which put him twelfth in the standings.